TKragsberger/Bowling/README.md

 This simple program is calculating points scored in a bowling game based of a list of rounds given from a REST endpoint.
 When the gamePoints have been calculated a second REST Post endpoint will be called containing a JSON payload which contains the game results and a token given from when the first REST endpoint.
-The result will be displayed in the browser
+The result will be displayed in the browser.

 ## Getting Started